-When I saw the opportunity to interview a former foster child and adoptee, I quickly asked if I could be given the assignment.
+When I saw the opportunity to interview a former foster child and adoptee who signed his own adoption papers, I quickly asked if I could be given the assignment.
 Having had personal experience with this topic, I was intrigued by the idea of hearing and sharing another person’s story.
 My husband and I were foster parents.
 Over four years we had 34 children in our home either in respite or long-term care.
 As we went through training, we saw the horrid conditions some of them were forced to endure.
 We saw the scared, little faces as they entered a house full of strangers and unknown surroundings.
 We also saw the relief once they realized they were safe and would be in a clean, warm bed each night.
 Our hearts would break each time we said goodbye and pray that life would be better for them after they left our home.

 The foster care system can be a way for children to be in a secure environment while parents get the help needed to care for their children properly.
 Oftentimes, it doesn’t end with them being reunited with their biological family.
 In the best interest of the child, adoption may be the only option.